cefriel/mapping-template/README.md

 If `-url` and `-id` options are set a remote database/repository is used for queries and the `-i`  option is ignored.
 If they are not set the `-i` option is mandatory.
 Assumptions to use a remote database/repository are: (i) it is up and running, and (ii) data are already in there.

+### Usage via Chimera

+If you would like to use the `mapping-template` for more advanced integration scenarios, check out the integration within the [Chimera](https://github.com/cefriel/chimera) framework.
+Chimera is implemented on top of Apache Camel and offers components to define schema and data transformation pipelines based on Semantic Web solutions.

 ### References

-Projects using the `mapping-template`:
-- SmartEdge: Semantic Low-code Programming Tools for Edge Intelligence https://www.smart-edge.eu/ (GA 101092908)
-- TANGENT: Enhanced Data Processing Techniques for Dynamic Management of Multimodal Traffic https://tangent-h2020.eu/ (GA 955273)

-Publications:
+If you use the `mapping-template` for publications, cite the following article:

-- Scrocca, M., Carenini, A., Grassi, M., Comerio, M., & Celino, I. (2024). `Not Everybody Speaks RDF: Knowledge Conversion between Different Data Representations`.
+Scrocca, M., Carenini, A., Grassi, M., Comerio, M., & Celino, I. (2024). `Not Everybody Speaks RDF: Knowledge Conversion between Different Data Representations`.
 In: Fifth International Workshop on Knowledge Graph Construction co-located with the ESWC2024.
 CEUR-WS. https://ceur-ws.org/Vol-3718/paper3.pdf

-- Scrocca, M., Grassi, M., Comerio, M., Carriero, V. A., Dias, T. D., Da Silva, A. V., & Celino, I. (2024). `Intelligent Urban Traffic Management via Semantic Interoperability across Multiple Heterogeneous Mobility Data Sources`.
-In: The Semantic Web – ISWC 2024.
-Springer. (_to appear_). https://arxiv.org/abs/2407.10539
+Check the [Chimera](https://github.com/cefriel/chimera) repository for a list of projects using the `mapping-template`.

 ### Commercial Support